jschnurr/kubernetes-the-hard-way-on-azure/scripts/master/README.md

   certs/ca \
   https://<PREFIX>-<ENVIRONMENT>-apiserver.<LOCATION_CODE>.cloudapp.azure.com:6443 \
   configs/kube-controller-manager \
-  kube-controller-manager \
+  system:kube-controller-manager \
   certs/kube-controller-manager

-# substitute the value for <PREFIX>, <ENVIRONMENT> and <LOCATION_CODE> as done in the previous section for e.g., the command for generating for 'kthw' prefix, 'play' environment and 'australiaeast' as location code looks like this:
+# substitute the value for <PREFIX>, <ENVIRONMENT> and <LOCATION_CODE> as done in the previous sections for e.g., the command for generating for 'kthw' prefix, 'play' environment and 'australiaeast' as location code looks like this:
 .././gen-kube-config.sh kubernetes-the-hard-way-azure \
   certs/ca \
   https://kthw-play-apiserver.australiaeast.cloudapp.azure.com:6443 \
   configs/kube-controller-manager \
-  kube-controller-manager \
+  system:kube-controller-manager \
   certs/kube-controller-manager
 ```